Series A

 In depth

-Series A is the round where venture economics actually start working.
-The company is shipping, customers are paying, and the round size is large enough to fund 18-24 months of growth without another raise.
-A lead investor signs a real term sheet, takes a board seat, and the cap table converts from a stack of SAFEs into a clean preferred stock structure.
+Series A is the round where venture economics start working.
+The company is shipping, customers are paying, and the round is large enough to fund 18-24 months of growth without another raise.
+A lead investor signs a real term sheet, takes a board seat, and the cap table converts from a stack of SAFEs and notes into a clean preferred stock structure.

-Most Series A leads write 15-25% of the round and assume the lead role on the board.
-The rest of the round fills with existing investors exercising pro rata, plus a small number of new strategic checks.
-Closing time has stretched: founders increasingly run formal processes lasting 3-6 months with many parallel conversations.
+Most Series A leads write the majority of the round and assume the lead role on the board.
+The rest fills with existing investors exercising pro rata, plus a small number of new strategic checks.
+Closing time has stretched: founders increasingly run formal processes lasting several months with many parallel conversations.

 Why it matters

 Series A is the filter.
-Carta's Peter Walker has called it "the moment when the startup graduates from team-and-deck financing to metrics-driven financing."
-About 80% of seed-funded companies do not clear the bar, and the dilution from rounds that fail to graduate compounds: bridge SAFEs, down rounds, or extensions all push founder ownership lower without producing a real Series A.
+The majority of seed-funded companies do not clear it, and the dilution from rounds that fail to graduate compounds: bridge SAFEs, down rounds, and extensions all push founder ownership lower without producing a real Series A. The companies that do clear the bar tend to be much further along than the seed cohort suggests, because survivorship has already done most of the sorting.

 For LPs, Series A markups drive most of the TVPI movement in early venture funds.
-A $2M seed check that marks up at a $50M Series A creates a 5-7x markup that lifts the entire fund's reported NAV, even though the position remains entirely unrealized.
+A seed check that marks up at a much higher Series A valuation creates a multi-x markup that lifts the entire fund's reported NAV, even though the position remains entirely unrealized.

 Worked example

-A SaaS company at $3.2M ARR raises a $15M Series A at $50M pre-money, $65M post-money.
+A SaaS company raises a $15M Series A at $50M pre-money, $65M post-money.
 The lead takes a board seat and requires a 5% option pool top-up included in the pre-money.

 Pre-money before pool top-up: $50M